 In this zone you might meet scientists who are working out how to improve plants being grown for food, how they can be affected by diseases and infections or adapt to different climates.
-They could be looking at genetically modifying plants, finding new medicines based on plant extracts, or how best to manage important resources like forests.
+They could be looking at genetically modifying plants, finding new medicines based on plant extracts, or advising on how best to manage important resources like trees and forests.

 The Plants Zone is for primary schools and is supported by Wellcome.

 Look up at night and you will see a whole lot of space out there.
 With less than 70 years of sending things into space under our belts, the future up above is almost limitless.
 And space has huge impacts on how we live our lives down here.